COAS lauds Baloch Regiment’s role in internal security operations

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ABBOTTABAD: Chief of the Army Staff (COAS) General Qamar Javed Bajwa has said that the role of Baloch Regiment is commendable during peace, war and also during internal security operations.
+ABBOTTABAD: Chief of Army Staff (COAS) General Qamar Javed Bajwa said that the role of Baloch Regiment is commendable during peace, war and also during internal security operations.

-The COAS expressed these views during Colonel Commandant Installation ceremony held at the Baloch Regiment Centre, Abbottabad, on Tuesday.
-Lieutenant General Azhar Abbas was installed as new Colonel Commandant Baloch Regiment, says an ISPR press release.
+The COAS expressed these views during Colonel Commandant Installation ceremony held at Baloch Regiment Centre Abbottabad on Tuesday.
+Lieutenant General Azhar Abbas installed as new Colonel Commandant Baloch Regiment, says an ISPR press release.

-Talking to serving and retired officers/soldiers of Baloch regiment, the COAS appreciated performance and contributions of the Baloch Regiment during peace, war as well as during internal security operations.
-Earlier on arrival at the Baloch Regiment Centre, the COAS laid a floral wreath on Shuhada monument.
+Talking to serving and retired officers/soldiers of Baloch regiment, COAS appreciated performance and contributions of the Baloch Regiment during peace, war as well as during internal security operations.
+Earlier on arrival at Baloch Regiment Centre, COAS laid floral wreath on Shahuda monument.

-ABBOTTABAD: Chief of the Army Staff (COAS) General Qamar Javed Bajwa has said that the role of Baloch Regiment is commendable during peace, war and also during internal security operations.
+ABBOTTABAD: Chief of Army Staff (COAS) General Qamar Javed Bajwa said that the role of Baloch Regiment is commendable during peace, war and also during internal security operations.

-The COAS expressed these views during Colonel Commandant Installation ceremony held at the Baloch Regiment Centre, Abbottabad, on Tuesday.
-Lieutenant General Azhar Abbas was installed as new Colonel Commandant Baloch Regiment, says an ISPR press release.
+The COAS expressed these views during Colonel Commandant Installation ceremony held at Baloch Regiment Centre Abbottabad on Tuesday.
+Lieutenant General Azhar Abbas installed as new Colonel Commandant Baloch Regiment, says an ISPR press release.

-Talking to serving and retired officers/soldiers of Baloch regiment, the COAS appreciated performance and contributions of the Baloch Regiment during peace, war as well as during internal security operations.
-Earlier on arrival at the Baloch Regiment Centre, the COAS laid a floral wreath on Shuhada monument.
+Talking to serving and retired officers/soldiers of Baloch regiment, COAS appreciated performance and contributions of the Baloch Regiment during peace, war as well as during internal security operations.
+Earlier on arrival at Baloch Regiment Centre, COAS laid floral wreath on Shahuda monument.